 Understand that processing time has increased due to added complexity

-It’s important to note that the information required is not limited to the above and it can change from business to business.
-On some occasions you may not even be required to have all of the above.
-Speak to your trusted finance partner upfront to ensure you have all of the necessary details and documents to apply for your business loan.
+It’s important to note that the information required is not limited to the above and can change from business to business.
+You may not even be required to have all of the above on some occasions.